WeblateOrg/weblate/docs/devel/reporting.rst

 Contributor stats
 -----------------

-Generates the number of translated words and units by translator name:
+Generates the number of translated words and strings by translator name:

 .. code-block:: rst